We Were Really Shocked and Didn’t Know What to Do

 Recalling the two weeks they spent in the hospital with Brooke following her diagnosis Brittany shared, “I had 5 year old, a 2½-year-old and a baby with all these needs.
 We were really shocked and didn’t know what to do.”
 Among the information Brittany was provided by her hospital social worker was a flier for Raising Special Kids, but for her, it was just not the right time to connect.
 “Her first year was very scary.
 We weren’t sure she was going to make it.
 She was having hundreds of seizures a day.
 It was just very stressful!”

 A couple of years later, Brittany attended a Raising Special Kids presentation on transitioning from AzEIP to preschool.
 She was impressed with the quality of the information she received.
-“Even though it’s only preschool, Brooke has a lot going on!
+“Even though it was only preschool, Brooke had a lot going on!
 Raising Special Kids gave me the right language I needed to advocate for her.
 It made me feel empowered when I went to the IEP meeting.”

 Once Brooke was in preschool, Brittany began connecting with other moms of children with special needs on Facebook and joined the family advisory group at the hospital where Brooke receives care.
 Brittany attended an IEP training at Raising Special Kids with some of the moms from her Facebook group and once again, she was impressed.
 Soon, Brittany became a Parent Leader at Raising Special Kids, helping other families whose children have diagnoses similar to Aicardi syndrome.
 “I still connect with a lot of the parents I’ve spoken with as a Parent Leader.
 It’s so interesting how my life has turned out because I have a child with a disability.
 I’ve met so many people I would never have met.
 It’s pretty cool.”